lnls-sirius/discs-management/discs-readme.txt

 =========

 - refactor services with links in their web interfaces to sirius wiki pages where signal/device tables can be edited.
-- refactor services with text adapted to LNLS (excel template files, for exmaple)
+- refactor services with text adapted to LNLS (excel template files, support team link at NS, for example)
 - include cables service in backup script
 - adapt DISCS services to run as linux services
 - allow access to DISCS service from outside the domain (who will host it?)